Nissan · Titan · 2022

 The 2022 Nissan Titan received an overall safety rating of 4 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2022 Nissan Titan are power train (6 reports), service brakes (2 reports), steering (2 reports).
+The most commonly reported complaint categories for the 2022 Nissan Titan are power train (6 reports), unknown or other (2 reports), steering (2 reports).

 Yes.
 NHTSA has 4 recalls on record for the 2022 Nissan Titan.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.